Customer Segmentations: Bloomreach vs. Braze and Klaviyo

 3. Usage in Jinja

-Furthermore, Bloomreach enables the use of Segmentations as a jinja object directly when building personalisation logic in Scenarios, in Emails, the Website, in SMS or Push campaigns.
+Furthermore, Bloomreach enables the use of Segmentations as a Jinja object directly when building personalization logic in Scenarios, Emails, on the Website, in SMS, or Push campaigns.

 {# example of a jinja snippet using the segmentations object #}